courecta/tensor-concord-card-game/README.md

 The minigames are small, simple games, that spice up the game minimally.

-1. Coin Toss guessing
+1. Coin Toss guessing - player guesses the outcome of a coin toss
-2. High-Low
+2. High-Low - two cards, one revealed.
+Player guesses if next card is higher or lower
-3. Simple Roulette
+3. Simple Roulette - Player picks on simple wheel space to spin on
-4. Dice Roll
+4. Dice Roll - Player guesses outcome of a dice roll
-5. Rock-Paper-Scissors
+5. Rock-Paper-Scissors - Player plays against a simple enemy on Rock Paper Scissors

-As you can see, they are simple enough to have a binary outcome, with a very slim chance of draws.
+As you can see, they are simple enough to have a binary outcome.

+---

+## Synergy

+Synergy comes as a feature of the faction system.
+There are four factions in this game, along with roles.
+Roles as of yet do not have any function, merely just to differentiate between Champions.

+1. Techno
+2. Cyber
+3. Exec
+4. Virtu-Machina

+They all grant different buffs in synergy when they are present on the field.
+There are 3 different levels of synergy.
+It is as follows: two cards of the same faction create a level 1 synergy.
+This goes until all four cards on the field, that is the maximum space on the player's side of the field contains the same faction, in which this is a level 3 synergy, the max.

+The buffs are as follows:

+1. Techno --> ATK buff (+1/+2/+3)
+2. Cyber --> HP buff (+1/+2/+3)
+3. Exec --> Cost reduction (to other exec faction cards in hand of -1/-2/-3)
+4. Virtu-Machina --> Energy buff (+1/+2/+3 per turn synergy is active) and +1 to tensor gauge per turn

+Synergy buffs are active so as long as the number of cards of their factions are on the field.
+Here, once you put on a new card, it will check for synergy to activate.
+However, whenever a champion is destroyed, the check for recalculating synergy levels only come at the end of the turn.

+---

 ## Development